Soren64/Amazon-Reviews-Product-Rating/README.md

 NumPy

 # Dataset
-This project uses the Amazon Reviews 23 dataset, which is available at:
+This project uses the Amazon Reviews 23 dataset, provided by Julian McAuley and his team at UCSD.
+The dataset is publicly available for research and educational use.
+Available at:

 https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews